Weyl modules for equivariant map Lie superalgebras: The invariant subalgebra

-Furthermore the the invariant (or, fixed) subalgebra $\g^{\Gamma}$ of $\g$ are of two kinds: namely regular and singular \cite{FSS00}. \begin{itemize} \item Regular subsuperalgebras\\ Let $\g$ be a basic Lie superalgebra and consider its canonical root space decomposition
+Note that the fixed subalgebra $\g^{\Gamma}$ formed depends on the automorphism group acting on it.
+Accordingly, it can be mainly of two types: \begin{enumerate}[label=(\alph*)] \item Regular invariant sub(super)algebras: Let $\g$ be a basic classical Lie superalgebra and consider its canonical root space decomposition

-where $\h$ is the Cartan subalgebra of $\g$ and $\phi$ is its corresponding root system.
-A subalgebra $\g'$ of $\g$ is said to be regular if it has a root space decomposition
+where $\h$ is the Cartan subalgebra of $\g$ and $\Phi$ is its corresponding root system.
+We say a subalgebra $\g'$ of $\g$ is regular if it has a root space decomposition